Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Sources: ICLG, Dominican Today, Realtor DR

-The real estate market in the Dominican Republic has been quite dynamic in recent years, especially in 2023 and 2024.
+The real estate market in the Dominican Republic has slowed down in recent years, especially in 2023 and 2024.

-Real estate agents have noticed that buyers willing to walk away often secure better prices.
-Sellers, especially those with properties priced between 8 and 15 million pesos, may be more flexible to ensure a sale.
+Real estate agents say that buyers willing to walk away often get better prices.
+Properties under 3 million pesos are particularly popular, suggesting sellers might be more flexible to close a deal.

 Related analyses: